-- Cost to use: Free to download, calls are free to other Skype users, or chargeable if calling a landline/mobile number not on Skype, but the app uses a small amount of data which may cost unless you're on wi-fi
+- Cost to use: Calls are free to other Skype users, or chargeable if calling a landline/mobile number not on Skype, but the app uses a small amount of data which may cost unless you're on wi-fi

-- Can be used on: Windows computers, Macs, mobiles, tablets, home phones, some smart TVs, some games consoles
+- Can be used on: Mobiles, tablets, Windows computers, Macs, landline phones, some smart TVs, some games consoles

 - Feedback: Skype feedback forum discussion

-While you can't use Viber to make calls on a landline, its rates are at least cheap for calls from mobiles to non users.
-There's a 'Viber Out' option, for iPhone and Android devices, which lets you buy credit to make these calls on a pay-as-you-go basis.
+While you can't use Viber to make calls on a landline, its rates are at least cheap for calls from mobiles to non-users – via what it dubbs 'Viber Out' – from iPhone and Android devices.

-- Cost to use: Free to download, calls are free to other Viber users, or chargeable if calling a landline/mobile number not using Viber.
+- Cost to use: Calls are free to other Viber users, or chargeable if calling a landline/mobile number not using Viber.
 The app uses a small amount of data which may cost unless on wi-fi

-- Can be used on: Windows computers, Macs, mobiles, tablets
+- Can be used on: Mobiles, tablets, Windows computers, Macs

 - Feedback: Viber feedback forum discussion

-- Can be used on: iPhone, Android mobiles, Blackberry, Windows computers, iPads, tablets
+- Can be used on: iPhone, Android mobiles, Blackberry, iPads, tablets, Windows computers

 - Feedback: Vyke feedback forum discussion

-Localphone offers cheap calls to other Localphone users and a number of ways to make calls.
+Localphone offers free calls to other Localphone users and a number of ways to make calls.
 You can call phone-to-phone, PC-to-PC, or PC-to-phone (though, as always, this can be chargeable).

-Rates for calls to non-Localphone numbers are very competitive though, and, it'll show you the rate of the number before making the call – handy if you're calling overseas or premium-rate numbers.
+Rates for calls to mobile and landline numbers are very competitive though, and, it'll show you the rate of the number before making the call – handy if you're calling overseas or premium-rate numbers.
 You get a free call for five minutes when you sign up.

-- Cost to use: Apps free to download, service, calls are cheap to other Localphone users, or chargeable if calling a landline/mobile not using Localphone, but the app uses a small amount of data which may cost unless you're on wi-fi
+- Cost to use: Calls are cheap to other Localphone users, or chargeable if calling a landline/mobile not using Localphone, but the app uses a small amount of data which may cost unless you're on wi-fi

 - Feedback: Localphone feedback forum discussion